Curriculum and Instruction - MS

 About this Degree

 The Master of Science (MS) in Curriculum and Instruction degree (Plan A) is a research-oriented degree designed to prepare the candidate for further graduate study.
 It requires a strong relationship with a major professor who will serve as an advisor and supervisor of the master’s thesis.
-The thesis will consist of a major research project under the supervision of the major professor who will act as chair of a three-person faculty committee responsible to provide formal supervision and approval for the thesis.
-At the conclusion of the program, each student must complete/submit the following:
+The thesis will consist of a major research project under the supervision of the major professor who will act as chair of a three-person faculty committee responsible for providing formal supervision and approval for the thesis.

 The MS is the degree suggested for candidates whose long-range goals include the possibility of pursuing a doctorate or teaching at an institution of higher education.